nodejscn/node-api-cn/n-api/module_registration.md

-N-API modules are registered in a manner similar to other modules except that instead of using the `NODE_MODULE` macro the following is used:
+Node-API modules are registered in a manner similar to other modules except that instead of using the `NODE_MODULE` macro the following is used: